 When you have been experiencing knee pain after playing sports, a doctor may have diagnosed you with “runner’s knee.”
 The first thought many people have is, “Hey, I don’t even run!”
 Runner’s knee can happen for many reasons and isn’t necessarily related to the act of running.
 If you have had knee pain and are unsure about what could be causing it, do not hesitate to reach out to your local knee injury doctor.
 You may be experiencing this kind of pain because of overuse, or you may have previously injured your knee, and it did not heal properly.
 If you would like to learn more about the process of diagnosing and treating your knee pain, give our office a call.

 What can cause this type of knee pain?

 There are several things that can bring on knee pain:

 - Overuse injury.
 This is one of the most common reasons that a person may be experiencing knee pain.
 When you use your knees in the same way constantly, they begin to wear down, and you may find that doing the same movement causes that pain.
 Squatting and jumping or running and biking can sometimes be hard on your knees.

 - You became injured.
 Instead of suffering from knee pain because of overuse, you may have been playing a sport and fell on your knee wrong or gotten hit or kicked in the knee.
 When this happens, an injury could have a hard time recovering if you do not take the opportunity to rest and ice it.

 - You have feet problems.
-You may not realize that your knee pain is actually caused by problems with your feet!
+You may not realize that problems with your feet actually cause your knee pain!
 If you notice that you roll your foot in when you walk or that you have always had flat feet, this could contribute to your knee pain.